ShawnDBerry/influence_health_testing_project/README.md

 # influence_health_testing_project
-# to run command type 'mocha test_suite.js' from the project folder.
+# to run project type this command 'mocha test_suite.js' in the command prompt from the project folder location.